SummerSlam (2022): Reception

-The event was met with positive reviews from critics, who welcomed the company's new creative direction.
-The Reigns vs. Lesnar main event was also highly acclaimed and was met with a four-and-a-half star rating out of a possible five by Dave Meltzer.
+The event was met with positive reviews from critics, who welcomed the company's new creative direction and lauded the main event.
 WWE reported on the Raw after SummerSlam that it had surpassed 1.3 billion video views on social media for the event.
 Brent Brookhouse of CBS Sports praised the event and also gave his highest ratings of letter grade A to the Reigns vs. Lesnar main event match.
+Wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter rated the Raw Women's Championship bout and the Logan vs. Miz match 4 stars, the United States title match 1.5 stars, the No DQ tag team match and the Undisputed WWE Tag Team title match 3.5 stars, the McAfee-Corbin bout 3 stars, the SmackDown Women's Championship match 1 star (the lowest rated match on the card), and the main event 4.5 stars.

 Aftermath

 The 2022 SummerSlam would be the only SummerSlam to take place in July, as the following year's event returned to August.

 Raw

 After SummerSlam, the trio of Bayley, Dakota Kai, and Iyo Sky would dub themselves as Damage CTRL, and they continued to target Raw Women's Champion Bianca Belair.
 This led to a six-woman tag team match at Clash at the Castle, where Damage CTRL defeated Belair's team in which Bayley pinned Belair.
 Due to pinning the champion, Bayley challenged Belair to a ladder match for the title at Extreme Rules, and Belair accepted.

+On the following Raw, Damage CTRL (Bayley, Dakota Kai, and Iyo Sky) attacked Becky Lynch backstage.
+This was done to write Lynch off television due to her dislocated shoulder.
+Lynch made her return in November, and led her team in defeating Damage CTRL's team in a WarGames match at Survivor Series WarGames.
+Over the next few weeks, Damage CTRL continued their feud with Lynch, and WWE Hall of Famers Lita and Trish Stratus would side with Lynch, leading to a six-woman tag team match at Night 1 of WrestleMania 39, which was won by Lita, Stratus, and Lynch.

 On the August 15 episode of Raw, Matt Riddle revealed that he was medically cleared.
 Later that same night, Riddle engaged into another brawl with Seth "Freakin" Rollins before challenging him to a match at Clash at the Castle, which was made official.

 After SummerSlam, The Mysterios (Rey Mysterio and Dominik Mysterio) and Edge continued feuding with The Judgment Day (Finn Bálor, Damian Priest, and Rhea Ripley), leading to Edge and Rey teaming up to face Bálor and Priest at Clash at the Castle.
 At the event, Edge and Rey defeated Judgment Day, but after the match, Dominik turned on both Edge and Rey and joined The Judgment Day.